A close quasar pair in a disk-disk galaxy merger at z = 2.17

-\obj\ is an optically selected type 1 (i.e., broad-line) quasar at $z=2.17$ spectroscopically confirmed by the SDSS legacy survey\cite{Schneider2010}.
-It was identified as a candidate to host a kpc-scale SMBH pair using a new Varstrometry technique based on its large Gaia astrometric excess noise, which may be induced by the asynchronous variability of an unresolved double quasar\cite{HwangShen2020}.
-The kpc-scale separation represents a physical regime close enough for merger-induced effects to be important\cite{Hopkins2008} yet wide enough to be directly resolvable with current facilities. \hst\ follow-up optical dual-band imaging has revealed compact double nuclei with a projected nuclear angular separation of 0\farcs46\cite{Shen2021}.
-Close compact optical double nuclei could represent a dual quasar, a projected quasar pair in two non-interacting galaxies, a lensed quasar, or a star-quasar superposition.
-Previous Very Long Baseline Array (VLBA) 9.0 GHz imaging detected strong radio emissions from both nuclei, ruling out star-quasar superposition\cite{Shen2021}.
-While morphological differences in the VLBA 9.0 GHz image of the two radio nuclei favor a dual quasar or a pre-merger projected quasar pair at larger physical separations, lensing could not be conclusively ruled out\cite{Shen2021}.
+\obj\ is an optically selected type 1 (that is, broad-line) quasar at $z=2.17$ spectroscopically confirmed by the SDSS legacy survey\cite{Schneider2010}.
+It was selected as a candidate kpc-scale, dual quasar using Gaia astrometry\cite{HwangShen2020}.
+Hubble Space Telescope (\hst ) optical dual-band imaging of \obj\ has revealed compact double nuclei with a projected nuclear angular separation of 0\farcs46\ (ref. \cite{Shen2021}).
+Close compact optical double nuclei could represent a dual quasar, a projected quasar pair in two noninteracting galaxies, a strongly lensed quasar or a star-quasar superposition.
+Previous very-long-baseline array (VLBA) 15.0 GHz (Ku-band) imaging detected strong radio emissions from both nuclei, ruling out star-quasar superposition\cite{Shen2021}.
+Whereas morphological differences in the VLBA 15.0 GHz image of the two radio nuclei favor a dual quasar or a premerger projected quasar pair at larger physical separations, strong lensing could not be conclusively ruled out\cite{Shen2021}.